 Policy on religious observance for students (for UG/PGT and PGR students)

-The Policy was reviewed in 2018/19 and a revised version approved in June 2019, for implementation from September 2019.
+The current version of this policy was implemented from September 2019.
 A PDF version of the policy can be found at:

 1. The University of Manchester is committed to equality and diversity.
 The University’s Equality and Diversity Policy can be found at: http://documents.manchester.ac.uk/display.aspx?DocID=8361.

 2. The University will make every effort to avoid timetabling assessments or other compulsory activities on religious days or festivals for those students whose commitment to the observance of their faith would otherwise cause them to miss the assessment or other activity.
 However, we are able to consider the needs of students only if their requirement for particular religious observance is mandatory, as agreed with the relevant faith chaplains*; it is not possible to take account of casual preferences or of social or domestic reasons.

 3. The University has fixed examination period dates for taught units which are published in advance and tie in with other significant events in the academic calendar.
 Some Schools organise and set their own exams and assessment periods, in addition to the University examination period.
 It is not possible to change the set examination period in order to accommodate the full variety of religious observance practices.